yyu-k/udemy_seoblog/README.md

 6. Amended require_sign_in so that absence of authorization token will be caught and the user will receive a 401 with a JSON (instead of the whole error object)
 7. Amended the changes to input type=file (which is hidden) so that the uploaded file's name continues to be displayed.
 8. Avoiding nested then(), instead preferring to check if multiple promises are resolved
+9. React documentation provides that "You might be tempted to use an item’s index in the array as its key.
+In fact, that’s what React will use if you don’t specify a key at all.
+But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
+Index as a key often leads to subtle and confusing bugs." - this advice did not seem to be heeded by the course author.
+Index occasionally changed (e.g. to the _id provided by mongodb) for this reason but this was not consistently done.

 <h3>Out of date things that needed to be changed</h3>

 <h5>General<h5>

 1. Replaced process.browser with typeof window === 'object'.
 3. Replaced nProgress with next-nprogress-bar for compatibility with app router
 4. zeit/next-css is no longer necessary due to improved CSS support in next